TĖVO/VYRO PATIRTYS AUGINANT VAIKĄ TURINTĮ KOMPLEKSINĘ NEGALIĄ

 How to Cite

 Didžklapytė, G. (2018).
 TĖVO/VYRO PATIRTYS AUGINANT VAIKĄ TURINTĮ KOMPLEKSINĘ NEGALIĄ: The experiences of father/man in the development of a child with a complex disabilities.
-Taikomieji Tyrimai Studijose Ir Praktikoje - Applied Research in Studies and Practice, 14(1), 141–150.
-Retrieved from https://ojs.panko.lt/index.php/ARSP/article/view/66
+Taikomieji Tyrimai Studijose Ir Praktikoje - Applied Research in Studies and Practice, 14(1), 141-150. https://ojs.panko.lt/index.php/ARSP/article/view/66